+- Overall experience;

+- Participation in the City's past competitive sales;

+- Marketing philosophy;

+- Capability;

-- Overall experience. - Participation in the City's past competitive sales. - Marketing philosophy. - Capability. - Previous experience as managing or co-managing underwriter. - Financial statement and financing plans that are relevant and appropriate. - MWB (Minority and Women Owned Businesses) status as it relates to the City's goal. - Public finance team and resources. - Breakdown of underwriter's discount, which includes management fee, underwriting fee, average takedown and other administrative expenses. - C. Private Placement
+- Previous experience as managing or co-managing underwriter;

+- Financial statement and financing plans that are relevant and appropriate;

+- Public finance team and resources; and

+- Breakdown of underwriter's discount, which includes management fee, underwriting fee, average takedown and other administrative expenses.

+- C. Private Placement

-When cost-beneficial, the City may privately place its debt. -Since underwriting and rating agency expenses may be avoided, it may result in a lower cost of borrowing.
-Private placement is sometimes an option for small issues that have a term less than 15 years. -The opportunity may be identified by the financial advisor.
+When cost-beneficial, the City may privately place its debt.
+Since underwriting and rating agency expenses may be avoided, it may result in a lower cost of borrowing.
+Private placement is sometimes an option for small issues.
+The opportunity may be identified by the financial advisor.